sattar-rmit/The-Jumpy/README.md

 # The-Jumpy

  ---  --  -   The Jumpy -  --  ---

+The Jumpy is my new robot, with four legs.
+The goal is make this robot intelligent navigator with natural gait and obstacle avoidance capabilities.

+***** THE MAIN BRANCH CONTAINS MATLAB CODES *****

+The Jumpy owns a completely new design, meant to fit the servos and other hardware that I have in hand.

+Like if you wanna keep Jumpy charged.
+Comment if you wanna tell Jumpy, be a good pet!

+========= VIDEO SERIES =================

+I'll be posting more videos in this series as the project progresses.

 The Jumpy | Part #8 | Up and Down Motion | Startup Pattern | DIY Four legged Robot Full Assembly

 This video is Part #8 of the series.

-Here you will watch hw robot acquire sitting and stading up position.
+Here you will watch hOw robot acquire sitting and stading up position.
 Final looks After Full Assembly also shown.

 Part #8 | Up and Down Motion | Startup Pattern | DIY Four legged Robot Full Assembly